balena-labs-projects/connector/README.md

 Again, the resulting data source can be given a custom name (as above) by setting the `EXTERNAL_HTTP_LISTENER_NAME` variable.

+Additionally, you sometimes need to specify a `json_query` path - which effectively limits the portion of the JSON document being parsed.
+This path can be specified with the `EXTERNAL_HTTP_LISTENER_JSON_QUERY` variable.

 ### Device Metrics
 This data source provides the in-built telegraf metrics for the CPU and Memory usage of the device.
 It is enabled by setting the environment variable `ENABLE_DEVICE_METRICS` to `1`.